 What is that White Powder on the Grass?

-If it’s spring, that white powder on the grass blades giving them a silvery color is most likely powdery mildew.
-Cool spring weather spring can make conditions ideal for powdery mildew to pop up in shaded and wind protected areas in the lawn.
+It can happen in early spring and early fall, that white powder on the grass blades giving them a silvery color is most likely powdery mildew.
+Transitioning to and from cooler weather can make conditions ideal for powdery mildew to pop up in shaded and wind protected areas in the lawn.
+In the mid-west, it is primarily a problem on Kentucky bluegrass, although it may also occur to a smaller degree on various fescues.

 What are Symptoms of Powdery Mildew?